jomorlier/mdocourse/README.md

 # mdocourse
 This webpage contains **only** tutorials.
-The slides of the different courses are on *SUPAERO's LMS*.
+The slides of the different courses are available on *SUPAERO's LMS*.

 1st MATLAB tutorial on [Complex step derivatives](http://htmlpreview.github.io/?https://github.com/jomorlier/mdocourse2018/blob/master/ComplexStep/ComplexStep.html)
 A single (complex) function evaluations computes both the function's value (Re) and the derivative (Im).